ARMmbed/mbed-os/events/README.md

 Event queues easily align with module boundaries, where internal state can be implicitly synchronized through event dispatch.
-Multiple modules can use independent event queues, but still be composed through the `EventQueue::chain` function.
+Multiple modules can use independent event queues but still be composed through the `EventQueue::chain` function.

 ``` cpp